 Understanding the math: In third grade, students learned about capacity (gallons/liters/etc), weight (pounds/grams/etc) and length (feet/centimeters etc).
 In fourth grade they will expand on these skills and learn about relationships between measurements (for example there are 100 centimeters in a meter).
 In third grade they spent a lot of time solving word problems using measurement.
 You might notice that your child does not solve addition and subtraction problems the way you do.
 The method you probably use (the standard algorithm) is reliable if you do it correctly every time.
 We teach other methods because often students don't follow the steps every time.
 Using a numberline or other method helps strengthen students' understanding of numbers and their relationships and it is easier to notice mistakes.
 In fourth grade, they will be expected to use the standard algorithm, so it is okay to encourage your child to use it this summer!

-Resources: Questions to Ask Your Child : -Talk about measurement!
-Any What tool would you use to time you are measuring measure? something, whether for length or - About how heavy (or how another form of measurement long or how much volume) (cups of flour for a recipe, the does hold? weight of your produce at the - What strategy can you use to grocery store), include your child! solve this problem?
+-Talk about measurement!
+Any time you are measuring something, whether for length or another form of measurement (cups of flour for a recipe, the weight of your produce at the grocery store), include your child!